AdamPar/myToDoList/README.md

 # myToDoList
-A simple "To Do" list made with HTML, CSS , JS.
+A simple "To Do" list made in HTML, CSS , JS.